 In the early days of wedding planning, most brides and grooms are understandably focused on finding the perfect invitations, wedding dress, venue and menu.
 And safety issues aren’t quite as riveting.
 “In all honesty, in my experience, security seems to be very far from the couple's minds when first starting to plan a wedding,” says Chelsea Linton, a certified wedding planner in Vancouver.
 “But when something really bad happens at a wedding it can spell disaster.”

-The key is to take precautions:
+The key is to take precautions.
+Here are our top wedding planning tips:

 - Hire qualified staff.
 If you’re not having your wedding reception at a hotel or other venue where the catering is professionally managed for you, it’s extremely important to make sure that your caterer and all the servers and bar staff have been trained in safe food handling, says Linton.
 You may save money by hiring untrained servers, but don’t do it, she warns: “Don’t take chances.
 This is your wedding, where you are bringing in all your family and friends.
 They expect you to take care of them for the evening.”